 The complete digital twin comprises three main elements:

 - Product: The original product design, including both mechanical and electronic, the design bill of material, the design intent, and the traceability of actions performed during the design process, including, for example, Design For Manufacturing analysis (DFM).

 - Factory: The knowledge and capability of manufacturing sites, configured lines and processes, layer by layer down to individual machines and processes, including material flows, and other dependencies.

 - Lifecycle: Information about material and product flows throughout the supply-chain, the usage of the product in the market (where appropriate), field maintenance and repair, and ultimately, recycling.

-Any action or activity that occurs as a part of the manufacturing process, is a part of the Digital Thread.
-This basically consists of the following elements:
+Any action or activity that occurs as a part of the manufacturing process, is a part of the Digital Thread in manufacturing.
+This basically consists of the following digital thread components and elements: